vtaquet/momice/momice_astro/README.md

 ## 1. COMPILATION AND EXECUTION

-The code is written in Fortran 90, it is therefore necessary to compile its source files located in the `source` directory.
+The code is written in Fortran 90, it is therefore necessary to compile its source files located in the `source` directory before running the model.

 To compile the source code:
 - go to the `source` directory.